-The Kitchen Galley cabinet is one of only a few wood components you will find in the Oliver.
-These handcrafted dovetail drawers feature soft-close slides and a snap-close feature to provide an additional 10-pound capacity, helping to prevent them from opening in transit.
+The kitchen galley drawers feature soft-close slides and a snap-close feature to provide an additional 10-pound capacity, helping to prevent them from opening in transit.
 Before traveling, always ensure you fully push the drawers in to activate the snap-close feature.